National Commission on Human Rights: History

 The commission was established by the Suharto regime through a Presidential Decree No. 50 of 1993, shortly after United Nations Commission on Human Rights resolution 1993/97 expressed grave concern over allegations of serious human rights violations by the government of Indonesia.

 Komnas HAM's jurisdiction included human rights issues in East Timor until the territory voted to secede from Indonesia.
 It also investigated unresolved cases such as the murder of Marsinah.

 After the 1998 downfall of Suharto, the 1993 decree was superseded by Law No. 39 of 1999 which set out the functions of Komnas HAM, and provided for its funding, membership and powers.

 Following calls for Komnas HAM to inquire into the 1984 Tanjung Priok massacre, the Human Rights Law of 2000 (No. 26) gave it the power to investigate alleged human rights abuses, if necessary by forming ad hoc investigative teams bringing in outside expertise.
 It issued two reports on the 1984 killings.
-In 2008, it reopened an investigation into the 1998 Trisakti shootings in which four students were shot dead by state security forces.
+In 2008, it reopened an investigation into the 1998 Trisakti shootings in which four students were shot dead by state security forces at a demonstration demanding President Suharto's resignation.

 In 2008, Law No. 40 gave Komnas HAM additional responsibilities in the prevention of racial and ethnic discrimination.

 In all of its work, Komnas HAM is required to have regard to human rights defined in national legislation and in international instruments to which Indonesia is party.